QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 <div class="row row-cols-md-2"><div>

-The first step is to identify the current state of the organization to find problems or elements needing improvement along their causes.
+The first step is to inventory data assets, and find problems or elements needing improvement, along with their causes.

 * 🔑 Identify access control and management of accesses
 * 💰 Identify how data is used, identify patterns...